 - Saint John’s Church

-- Savannah Belles Ferry – not much to see on Hutchinson Island other than the Convention Center and a hotel but the ferry is free and a nice view of the river and city.
+- Savannah Belles Ferry – not much to see on Hutchinson Island other than the Convention Center and a hotel but the ferry is free and offers a nice view of the river and city.
 Get on at River Street near City Hall or at Morrell Park by the Waving Girl monument.

 - Savannah History Museum – save money and purchase a 3-day, 3 museum pass: Discount Combination Ticket.
 Visit the Frogtown Tenements and make sure to listen to the Patriots & Liberty talk that visits the Battlefield Memorial Park, site of a civil war battle.